w3f/polkadot-wiki/docs/learn-crowdloans.md

 > campaign is identified by index, not by address. **Never transfer DOT to an address in support of
 > a campaign.**

-It is up to individual parachain teams to decide how they want to reward participants who forgo staking and choose to lock their DOT in support of the parachain’s campaign.
+It is up to individual parachain teams to decide if and how they want to reward participants who forgo staking and choose to lock their DOT in support of the parachain’s campaign.
 As one can imagine, rewards will take many forms and may vary widely among projects.